markmanx/isoflow/README.md

 3. `npm run start`
 4. Visit `localhost:3000` in your browser

+## Codesandbox

+You can preview the latest version of Isoflow on Codesandbox [here](https://codesandbox.io/p/sandbox/github/markmanx/isoflow/tree).
+The sandbox is always synced with the Github repo.
+You can make changes by forking the template.

 ## To deploy to npm

 CI is sensitive to any tag pushed to `main` branch.
 It will build and deploy the app to NPM.